micmejia/bible-dump/AMPC/Acts/Acts 7.md

-Then on the next day he [^e]suddenly appeared to some who were quarreling _and_ fighting among themselves, and he urged them to make peace _and_ become reconciled, saying, Men, you are brethren; why do you abuse _and_ wrong one another?
+Then on the next day he suddenly appeared to some who were quarreling _and_ fighting among themselves, and he urged them to make peace _and_ become reconciled, saying, Men, you are brethren; why do you abuse _and_ wrong one another?